vincenzomadaghiele/Regression-of-biodiversity-indicators/README.md

 ##### Authors: Vincenzo Madaghiele, Cosimo Chetta
 ##### Supervisor: Maria A. Zuluaga

-###### This project was developed for the MALIS course ad EURECOM university.
+###### This project was developed for the MALIS course at EURECOM university.
 It received an honorable mention among many projects in the course: https://malis-course.github.io/2020/11/22/final-projects/

 ## Project Description